opencoweb/coweb/docs/intro/modules.rst

 The JavaScript, client-side portion of the framework appears under :file:`servers/java/coweb-javascript` in the source tree.
 All JS files under this folder are in `Asynchronous Module Definition`_ (AMD) format.

+Note that this code is used by all browser clients regardless of the type of server they are connecting to (Java or Python).
+The code lives in the same directory as the Java server (:file:`servers/java`) so that all Maven modules live in the same directory.

 ::